 So you just passed your basic motorcycle riding course.
 Now what?
 As you shop for your first motorcycle, here are some tips to consider during your quest:

 Start with a smaller motorcycle that is easy to maneuver and fits your body size well enough to ride for a period of time.
 Most new riders will want to move to a larger motorcycle as their skills develop and they find what niche they enjoy riding the most in.
 Worry more about skill development during the first year or two of motorcycling rather than having the newest motorcycle.

 Starting with a used motorcycle should require less investment for the initial purchase.
-It will most likely have a few scratches and dings as it has been used by previous new riders, but after your year or two of skill development you can resell the motorcycle to another new rider and reclaim most or all of your initial investment before upgrading.
+It will most likely have a few scratches and dings as it has been used by previous new riders, but after your year or two of skill development, you can resell the motorcycle to another new rider and reclaim most or all of your initial investment before upgrading.

-- Prepare yourself.
 As you are the main contributor to riding safely, you need to prepare yourself for safe riding as much as your motorcycle.
 Riding impaired is never recommended, nor is riding tired.
 Always get some good sleep before riding as it takes all your attention and mental faculties to stay safe on the road.
 Anything less than attentive and prepared riding is inviting more risk.

 Over the last few years, motorcycle and protective gear manufacturers have started to incorporate new features that lend themselves to safer riding.
 Here are a handful of our favorites:

 The same diagnostic features you’re used to with your four-wheeled vehicle are now starting to be incorporated into the newest motorcycles.
 Active suspension, tire pressure monitoring, and flex-fuel are options starting to be researched and incorporated into new models hitting the showroom floors.